emanueleusai/ML4SCI-1/GoogleEarthEngineChallenge/README.md

 ### Description

-**Objectives**: Learn to create and troubleshoot supervised land-use/land-cover (LULC) classifications using Google Earth Engine (GEE).
+Learn to create and troubleshoot supervised land-use/land-cover (LULC) classifications using Google Earth Engine (GEE).
 You will use multispectral optical imagery from the Landsat 8 satellite to train a supervised classification model and compare it to the USGS National Land Cover Database.
 Classification accuracy will be calculated using the results of a confusion matrix and a validation layer.
 The example below is for testing purposes only and is meant to inspire creative problem solving for improving the overall accuracy of LULC models.
 You will need a GEE account to participate!

 ### Evaluation Metrics